-The US, Canada & the UK For Learning Spanish
+The US, Canada, Australia & the UK For Learning Spanish

 - It’s not a Spanish speaking country so there are no clues from the environment.

 - It’s too easy to drop back into speaking English instead of forcing yourself into speaking Spanish.

 - You miss the culture and the daily living & feeling of the Spanish language if you learn in these countries.

 Spain is, of course, the home of the Spanish language and has all the history and culture, but …

 - For North Americans and Canadians it’s a long and costly flight.

 - Remember Spain has 4 main languages; if you go in a bar in other areas other than the Center and the South and you’re likely to hear people speaking a language other than Spanish.
 There are about 10 times more speakers of Latin American Spanish than the kind of Spanish spoken in Spain.

 - Unlike Panama, mainland Spain doesn’t have a comfortable year round climate.
 Winter can be bitter whilst the summer is often overbearingly hot and dry.

 - Costa Rica is popular with Americans and has developed a two tier industry where visitors and Costa Ricans stay apart : I have often seen 2 restaurants side by side; the Costa Ricans go in one and the foreigners go in the “gringo restaurant” next door and pay double (or triple!) the price.

 - Costa Rica has become more and more expensive, and is now one of the most expensive countries of Central America.

-- The safety in Costa Rica is going down, people struggle with the lack of security for foreigners.
+- The safety in Costa Rica is lower, people struggle with the lack of security for foreigners.

 - The Cuban accent is very strong and not clear to other Spanish speakers, which makes it more difficult to listen and learn from.